FES | ||

 Archives of the Executive Committee of the SPD

-This record group (correspondence, minutes, circular letters, news services, also including files of the member of the Executive Committee Herta Gotthelf [1902 – 1963], head of the Women’s Secretariat and editor of „Gleichheit" [Equality]) comprises among other papers: material on SPD national women’s conferences, correspondence with the different party districts, the military government, members of the Bundestag, trade unions, non-party women’s organisations, material on contacts abroad, annual reports, documents of the committee for women’s issues in the Executive Committee, minutes of meetings of the National Women’s Committee, documents on international women’s organisations and conferences and on events such as meetings, trainings, seminars, on election campaign preparations, Berlin contacts, contacts with the Arbeitsgemeinschaft sozialdemokratischer Frauen (AsF), on § 218 [termination of pregnancy], material on issues such as gender equality policy, part-time work, anti-women advertisements, peace activities, International Women’s Days, women in male-dominated professions, policies relating to the family, affirmative action law, promotion of women, Women’s Initiative October 6th, foreign women, women’s history, biotechnology and genetic engineering.
+The archive material amounting to a total of about 4,000m comprise records in the form of files (of varying density) of the Executive Committee of the SPD since 1945.
+The record group Executive Committee of the SPD includes the files of the Office of Womens Affairs (Frauenbüro" (Referat Frauen) amounting to approximately 1200 file units.
+A brief description (file group, file title, time, additions as to content only in exceptional cases) exists in the form of finding aids and in the archive database Faust.
+All in all, the files cover the period between 1946 and 1998.
+On a large scale, they reflect womens work in the SPD from the first years after the war to the present day.
+This record group (correspondence, minutes, circular letters, news services, also including files of the member of the Executive Committee Herta Gotthelf [1902 1963], head of the Womens Secretariat and editor of Gleichheit" [Equality]) comprises among other papers: material on SPD national womens conferences, correspondence with the different party districts, the military government, members of the Bundestag, trade unions, non-party womens organisations, material on contacts abroad, annual reports, documents of the committee for womens issues in the Executive Committee, minutes of meetings of the National Womens Committee, documents on international womens organisations and conferences and on events such as meetings, trainings, seminars, on election campaign preparations, Berlin contacts, contacts with the Arbeitsgemeinschaft sozialdemokratischer Frauen (AsF), on § 218 [termination of pregnancy], material on issues such as gender equality policy, part-time work, anti-women advertisements, peace activities, International Womens Days, women in male-dominated professions, policies relating to the family, affirmative action law, promotion of women, Womens Initiative October 6th, foreign women, womens history, biotechnology and genetic engineering.
+Further files on womens issues are included in the files of the Bureau of Organisation (Referat Organisation) (voters initiatives, campaigns, etc.), the Secretariats Fritz Heine and Erich Ollenhauer (campaigning for women) and other sections of the Executive Committee of the SPD.
+Informative material on womens work and on womens history can also be found in the record groups Office Erich Ollenhauer (scattered all over the record group) and Office Kurt Schumacher (in different places as well as concentrated in the 5 file units Womens Office in the Executive Committee of the SPD [Herta Gotthelf]" from the years 1946 1948, including correspondence with the party districts).

 Files of the SOPADE (Record Group Emigration)

-The record group comprising the files of the SPD leadership in exile from the years 1933 to 1946 includes – next to extensive correspondence with individual persons and organisations – minutes of the party organs and material on the political discussion on the fighting against National Socialism and the reconstruction of Germany after the war.
-At the same time, it provides information on the fate of individuals during the Nazi period, including a number of active female Social Democrats, who shared their husbands’ fate of political persecution or of women who were directly affected themselves by persecution for political or racial reasons.
+The record group comprising the files of the SPD leadership in exile from the years 1933 to 1946 includes next to extensive correspondence with individual persons and organisations minutes of the party organs and material on the political discussion on the fighting against National Socialism and the reconstruction of Germany after the war.
+At the same time, it provides information on the fate of individuals during the Nazi period, including a number of active female Social Democrats, who shared their husbands fate of political persecution or of women who were directly affected themselves by persecution for political or racial reasons.
+Out of the material on well-known Social Democrats one should underline the correspondence of Marie Juchacz (1933 1945), Hanna Kirchner (1933 1940), and Herta Gotthelf (1934 1945) with the SOPADE, as well as documents on individual fates during the Nazi period.

 Parliamentary Group of the SPD in the Bundestag and other Parliamentary Records

-The files of the working group „law policies" are of special interest for research on women’s affaires.
+The files of the parliamentary group of the SPD in the Bundestag (1949 1998) reflect on a large scale the discussion led in the Federal Republic on legislation in the field of women's affairs policy, gender equality policy, and policies relating to family topics.
+The files up to the end of the 6th legislative period (1972) have been made accessible by means of conventional finding aids and the database Faust.
+Tape recordings of the parliamentary group meetings exist for the years 1971 1989, in some cases even before that.
+The files of the working group law policies" are of special interest for research on womens affaires.
 They include the documents on the great reforms of the 1960s and 1970s: on the changes in matrimonial and family law, in divorce law, on the reform of the illegitimacy law, and on the discussion about the reform of § 218 (termination of pregnancy).
-Since 1987 the parliamentary group created a special working group „equality of women and men".
-The files of which are essential source material for all women’s topics.
-In the same way several other working groups like „familiy affairs, senior citizens, women and youth" or „social policies" contain informative material on family, youth law, on old age pension (particularly provision for old age of women), and the Maternity Protection Act.
+Since 1987 the parliamentary group created a special working group equality of women and men".
+The files of which are essential source material for all womens topics.
+In the same way several other working groups like familiy affairs, senior citizens, women and youth" or social policies" contain informative material on family, youth law, on old age pension (particularly provision for old age of women), and the Maternity Protection Act.
+In this context, one also has to point out the record groups Round Table" and SPD group in the Volkskammer of the GDR" (1990) including some material on womens issues and womens policy in the period of radical change during German reunification.

-Files of Social Democratic Party Regional Sections and the Parliamentary Groups in the Parliaments of the „Länder"
+Files of Social Democratic Party Regional Sections and the Parliamentary Groups in the Parliaments of the Länder"

-The former files of the different subdivisions of the SPD (parliamentary groups of the „Länder", party organisations on the level of the „Länder", districts, subdistricts, and single offices of towns) collected in our archives are extremely extensive and begin in most cases not before the 1950s or even later.
+The former files of the different subdivisions of the SPD (parliamentary groups of the Länder", party organisations on the level of the Länder", districts, subdistricts, and single offices of towns) collected in our archives are extremely extensive and begin in most cases not before the 1950s or even later.
 Material from earlier times (Weimar Republic or the Empire) is included only in very few exceptional cases.
 Most of the record groups of the regional archives are not indexed in detail.
 For many files there are acquisition lists, card files, or temporary finding aids.
-However, these files of the different sub-organisations are usually important for research on women’s work in the SPD at regional and local level because in almost all of the cases they include material (although of varying density) on women’s work in the different organisations and on the Arbeitsgemeinschaft sozialdemokratischer Frauen (correspondence, minutes, leaflets, press cuttings, notes).
+However, these files of the different sub-organisations are usually important for research on womens work in the SPD at regional and local level because in almost all of the cases they include material (although of varying density) on womens work in the different organisations and on the Arbeitsgemeinschaft sozialdemokratischer Frauen (correspondence, minutes, leaflets, press cuttings, notes).
 This material refers to the discussion within the party on the participation of women in political offices and mandates as well as to activities, events, and reactions on bills (e.g. matrimonial and family law, pregnancy counselling, establishment of shelters for battered women).
-In some cases, the files also include historical collections (e.g. on women’s history during the Nazi period, etc. and on biographies of female politicians in the respective regions) as well as some original material from the time before 1933.
-An example of that are the documents from the SPD women’s work in the district of Hamburg-Northwest from the years 1926-1933.
+In some cases, the files also include historical collections (e.g. on womens history during the Nazi period, etc. and on biographies of female politicians in the respective regions) as well as some original material from the time before 1933.
+An example of that are the documents from the SPD womens work in the district of Hamburg-Northwest from the years 1926-1933.

 Other Organisations and Institutions

 The Archives of Social Democracy host a number of non-party record groups taken over from different institutions and organisations some of which are linked to the labour movement or coming from the wider field of social and cultural movements.
-These include the files of the Workers’ Social Aid (Arbeiterwohlfahrt, AWO) as well as files from the peace movement.
-All of these could be worth considering with regard to historical women’s and gender research issues.
+These include the files of the Workers Social Aid (Arbeiterwohlfahrt, AWO) as well as files from the peace movement.
+All of these could be worth considering with regard to historical womens and gender research issues.

-Particularly worth mentioning at this point is the record group
+Particularly worth mentioning at this point is the record group Internationaler Jugendbund [International Youth League](IJB) /

 These archives cover the period between 1916 and 1979 as well as additions from later years.
 They document the activities of the Internationaler Jugendbund founded in 1917 by the Göttingen philosopher Leonard Nelson and the pedagogue Minna Specht and of the Internationaler Sozialistischer Kampfbund founded in 1926.
 Apart from material from the time before 1933 (IJB/ISK conferences, seminars, activities of different local branches) the files include mainly documents on the resistance activities against National Socialism and the political work during emigration as well as correspondence and documents from the time after the dissolution of the ISK.
 Compared to other political organisations the IJB/ISK stands out for its exceptionally large number of politically active women.
 Their work is made clear directly or indirectly through the correspondence, reports, and documents included in these archives.
+Among others, one should mention: Hanna Bertholet (Hanna Fortmüller), Anna Beyer, Erna Blencke, Nora Block (Nora Platiel), Klara Deppe, Jenny Fliess, Grete Henry (Grete Hermann), Maria Hodann (Mary Saran), Regina Kaegi-Fuchsmann, Aenne Kappius, Eva Lewinski (Eva Pfister), Hilde Meisel (Hilde Olday / Hilda Monte), Mascha Oettli, Minna Specht.

 Feminist Archives

-In the summer of this year the Archives of Social Democracy received files of women’s archives in Bonn comprising in particular records, material, and leaflets from autonomous women’s groups in Bonn as well as documents on national women’ s events.
+In the summer of this year the Archives of Social Democracy received files of womens archives in Bonn comprising in particular records, material, and leaflets from autonomous womens groups in Bonn as well as documents on national women s events.

 National and International Trade Union Movement

-The trade union archives in the AdsD range from the former files of the Allgemeiner Deutscher Gewerkschaftsbund (ADGB) [General German Trade Union Federation] to the DGB [German Trade Union Federation] archives which were integrated into the AdsD in 1995 up to the record groups of numerous individual national and international trade union organisations (a total of approx. 12,000m).
 [On the trade union record groups in the AdsD cf. Hans-Holger Paul: Gewerkschaftsakten im Archiv der sozialen Demokratie der Friedrich-Ebert-Stiftung, in: VdA – Verband deutscher Archivarinnen und Archivare e.V., Mitteilungen der Fachgruppe 6: Archivare an Archiven der Parlamente, der Politischen Parteien, Stiftungen und Verbände im Verband deutscher Archivarinnen und Archivare e.V., No. 27, July 15th, 2002, p.
 11 – 25; Klaus Mertsching: Das DGB-Archiv im Archiv der sozialen Demokratie, in: ebenda, p.
 27 – 31. ]

-The record groups of the single-industry unions usually include special files which are obviously relevant for research on women’s history due to their provenance, namely files from their corresponding offices of women’s affairs.
-These files mainly comprise documents providing information about the attitude of the trade unions themselves towards women’s interests and gender equality issues (demand for appropriate representation of women in the different functions and for women employees in the trade union organisations as well as wage negotiation problems).
-Here, one can also find statements on certain political issues of relevance for women’s policies and policies relating to the family or on trade union demands and activities concerning these topics.
+The record groups of the single-industry unions usually include special files which are obviously relevant for research on womens history due to their provenance, namely files from their corresponding offices of womens affairs.
+These files mainly comprise documents providing information about the attitude of the trade unions themselves towards womens interests and gender equality issues (demand for appropriate representation of women in the different functions and for women employees in the trade union organisations as well as wage negotiation problems).
+Here, one can also find statements on certain political issues of relevance for womens policies and policies relating to the family or on trade union demands and activities concerning these topics.
 Material on working conditions of women, often very specific surveys under the aspect of gender equality, is also included in a number of files of national and international trade unions.
 The files of the tariff secretariats and bargaining commissions are of special significance as they provide insight into wage negotiations and wage structures which not least of all are an expression of gender issues.
+When planning research projects on the working conditions of women, their organisation or conflict behaviour, one should concentrate not only on the files of the corresponding boards or central bodies.
+In many cases it is precisely the material of the trade union organisational subdivisions on the level of the Länder, districts or other offices that provides information on work situations, material on the situation of women in different companies, for example on the issue of precarious employment relationships or on strikes.
+In order to understand the regional scope of documents one should have a look at the files in our archives concerning different administrative sections in the Gewerkschaft Textil-Bekleidung representing numerous towns ranging from Heidenheim in Baden-Württemberg to Bielefeld-Gütersloh in North Rhine-Westphalia to the regions of the Vogtland and the Erzgebirge.

 General German Trade Union Federation (ADGB) 1919 - 1933

 The remainder files of the ADGB reflects both the contacts of the umbrella organisation with some single unions as well as its general political activities.
-Material on women’s issues or documents referring directly to women belonging to a trade union are very rarely to be found in these files, e.g. seminar for youth workers and youth leaders in Bonn in 1928, Adult Education School Castle Tinz: This file includes documents on „men’s courses" (1922 – 1933) and „women’s courses" (1927 – 1932).
-Another part of the ADGB former files which came to the Archives of Social Democracy with the archives of the DGB include a few documents by Gertrud Hanna, editor of the „Gewerkschaftliche Frauenzeitung" [Trade Union Women’s Newspaper] and head of the Arbeiterinnensekretariat [female workers’ secretariat] (correspondence, documents on the International Trade Union Female Workers’ Conference in Paris, in 1927).
+Material on womens issues or documents referring directly to women belonging to a trade union are very rarely to be found in these files, e.g. seminar for youth workers and youth leaders in Bonn in 1928, Adult Education School Castle Tinz: This file includes documents on mens courses" (1922 1933) and womens courses" (1927 1932).
+Another part of the ADGB former files which came to the Archives of Social Democracy with the archives of the DGB include a few documents by Gertrud Hanna, editor of the Gewerkschaftliche Frauenzeitung" [Trade Union Womens Newspaper] and head of the Arbeiterinnensekretariat [female workers secretariat] (correspondence, documents on the International Trade Union Female Workers Conference in Paris, in 1927).

 Archives of the German Trade Union Federation (DGB) in the AdsD

-Material on women’s issues can be found in the files of the members of the Managing Board (Thea Harmuth, Maria Weber, Irmgard Blättel, Ursula Engelen-Kefer) and in the office of women’s affairs.
-Moreover, drafts and resolutions on women’s policies are included in the minutes of the National Managing Board, the National Board, and the National Committee.
-These documents from the years 1949 –2000 refer to the remuneration of women, equality of men and women (opinions on legislation), maintenance of industrial health and safety standards for women, action programmes for women’s work in the trade union, women and co-determination, guidelines for women’s work in the DGB, promotion of women in the organisation of the DGB itself, national and international trade union activities regarding women’s issues (DGB women’s campaigns, etc.) national women’s conferences.
+Material on womens issues can be found in the files of the members of the Managing Board (Thea Harmuth, Maria Weber, Irmgard Blättel, Ursula Engelen-Kefer) and in the office of womens affairs.
+Moreover, drafts and resolutions on womens policies are included in the minutes of the National Managing Board, the National Board, and the National Committee.
+These documents from the years 1949 2000 refer to the remuneration of women, equality of men and women (opinions on legislation), maintenance of industrial health and safety standards for women, action programmes for womens work in the trade union, women and co-determination, guidelines for womens work in the DGB, promotion of women in the organisation of the DGB itself, national and international trade union activities regarding womens issues (DGB womens campaigns, etc.) national womens conferences.
 In addition to the files of these bodies, the files of the offices of social policy and policy for wages and salaries should be taken into account particularly for specific subject matters.
+While the regional boards of the Länder in general did not turn over their files to the DGB Archives the womens bodies at a regional level were obliged to transfer theirs.
+As a consequence, today, the subject files of the national board also include, although incomplete, the documents of the regional womens committees of the Länder and of the womens district committees.
+An exception to this are the files of the DGB in the British-occupied zone or todays Land districts of Nordmark, Bremen-Lower Saxony, and North Rhine-Westphalia that were also transferred to the DGB Archives (and thus, the corresponding womens offices, as well as the former files of the Womens Secretariat in the British-occupied zone, are included in these record groups and will be of particular interest to research on womens work in trade unions during the early post-war period).
+A peculiarity to be mentioned is the fact that the documents of the National Managing Board also comprise files of the German Womens Council having come into the possession of the DGB Archives because of the functions of the DGB board members Maria Weber and Irmgard Blättel in the German Womens Council.
+Almost half of the DGB files have been made accessible by finding aids (some even in digitalised format), the other files are recorded in acquisition lists.

 Collections

-Some of the extensive collections of written material in our archives will here be presented as they are of particular interest for themes like Gender / Women / Women’s Movement / Women’s History:
+Some of the extensive collections of written material in our archives will here be presented as they are of particular interest for themes like Gender / Women / Womens Movement / Womens History:

-Collection „Minor Acquisitions"
+Collection Minor Acquisitions"

-Particularly interesting is the material in the files „personalia and dossiers" including autographs, memoirs, documents.
+The record group Minor Acquisitions", amounting to approximately 17m, comprises first of all individual documents, membership books, autographs or dossiers on different people and topics.
+The following accentuations are again rather to be seen as examples of possible findings concerning the topic womens history.
+Particularly interesting is the material in the files personalia and dossiers" including autographs, memoirs, documents.
 They cover among others: Eva Pfister (memoirs), Ruth Schmidt, Eva Macias, Gundel Trantofsky, Elfriede Trautmann (memoirs), Helene Troost (personal documents), Rose Frölich, Clara Zetkin, Irmgard Enderle, Hildegard Behrisch, Agnes Behm, Frieda Paul, Bertha von Suttner, Anna Blos, Margarete Susman, Hanna Kirchner (correspondence).
-The files „Third Reich and Second World War 1933 – 1945 /Nazi Justice" include a number of documents on political law suits covering among others: Margarete Leupold (Generalstaatsanwaltschaft Hamm, 1934), Käthe Lenau (Oberlandesgericht Hamm, 1935), Hedwig Sylvia Leibetseder [Gertrud Rath] (Kammergericht Berlin, 1936), Margarete Kellershohn (Volksgerichtshof, 1935).
+The files Third Reich and Second World War 1933 1945 /Nazi Justice" include a number of documents on political law suits covering among others: Margarete Leupold (Generalstaatsanwaltschaft Hamm, 1934), Käthe Lenau (Oberlandesgericht Hamm, 1935), Hedwig Sylvia Leibetseder [Gertrud Rath] (Kammergericht Berlin, 1936), Margarete Kellershohn (Volksgerichtshof, 1935).
+Furthermore, the record group comprises a collection of membership books of famous and unknown members of the SPD, also including numerous women.
+Finally, there are some Curiosities among them a magazine" with the title Die Rote Universität.
+Organ der marxistischen Amazonenschule Tinz" [The Red University.
+Organ of the Marxist Amazons School Tinz] edited by participants of the 4th womens course at Castle Tinz in 1924.

-Collection „Personalia„
+Collection Personalia

-The collection „Personalia" is primarily a collection of material related to individual people (press cuttings, press releases, in some cases other documents, like correspondence, speeches, biographical and autobiographical notes).
+The collection Personalia" is primarily a collection of material related to individual people (press cuttings, press releases, in some cases other documents, like correspondence, speeches, biographical and autobiographical notes).
 The collection is in alphabetical order and not indexed separately; it is accessible to researchers only by looking through the file units concerning the relevant names.
 Since press articles often consist of contributions on specific occasions (birthdays, appointments into an office, obituaries) the files include an abundance of biographical information on well-known and less well-known politically active women from different regions mostly (before 1989) in the old Federal Republic - in some particular cases also from the area of the Soviet zone /GDR.

 Collection of Press Cuttings

 The collection of press cuttings is mainly used to file newspaper articles, press services, etc. under headwords.
-Material covering our topics can be found in the old subject catalogue (1945 – 1959) generally under „Women’s and Family Issues", in the more recent parts of the collection (1973 ff.) under „Population" and its corresponding gender specifications.
-Under the headwords „Social Affairs", „Labour", „Welfare", „Youth", relevant material can also be found.
+Material covering our topics can be found in the old subject catalogue (1945 1959) generally under Womens and Family Issues", in the more recent parts of the collection (1973 ff.) under Population" and its corresponding gender specifications.
+Under the headwords Social Affairs", Labour", Welfare", Youth", relevant material can also be found.

 Information and Press Services

 The information and press services of the SPD and the SPD group in the Bundestag arranged in chronological order include material dating back up to the immediate post-war period.
-With regard to women’s and gender issues, they are a prime source for the day-to-day discussion of politics.
-Particularly interesting is the „Frauen-Korrespondenz" [Women’s Correspondence], regularly inserted in the „Sozialdemokratischer Pressedienst" (Politik) [Social Democratic Press Service (Politics)] published since 1946.
-From November 1967 onwards the correspondence became an independent supplement named „Frau und Gesellschaft" [Women and Society], continued as a series of brochures after 1974.
+With regard to womens and gender issues, they are a prime source for the day-to-day discussion of politics.
+Particularly interesting is the Frauen-Korrespondenz" [Womens Correspondence], regularly inserted in the Sozialdemokratischer Pressedienst" (Politik) [Social Democratic Press Service (Politics)] published since 1946.
+From November 1967 onwards the correspondence became an independent supplement named Frau und Gesellschaft" [Women and Society], continued as a series of brochures after 1974.

 Leaflets and Pamphlets

 The collection of leaflets (about 40,000 items) comprises material from the period around 1800 up to the present day.
 In spite of the fact that the emphasis is on leaflets and pamphlets of social democratic provenance, it also includes material of other political parties and organisations.
 Aside from leaflets related to individual female candidates for different parliamentary and other representative bodies there are e.g. election appeals by the SPD and other political parties specifically addressing women.
 Research in this record group is made possible by a subject and a name catalogue, in addition full-text search can be done within the scanned texts.
-[Cf. Harry Scholz: Erschließung und Dititalisierung von Flugblättern und Flugschriften im Archiv der sozialen Demokratie (AdsD) der Friedrich-Ebert-Stiftung (FES), in: Brandenburgische Archive.
-Mitteilungen aus dem Archivwesen des Landes Brandenburg, 200, 15, p.
-11 – 14. ]

 Research on this record group can be done by means of a database on the Internet to be reached via the homepage of the Archives of Social Democracy in the Friedrich Ebert Foundation.